DUI Attorney Alexandria

 Our Approach to DWI & DUI Cases in Northern Virginia

 In preparing a defense, we consider factual, technical, and constitutional issues.
-And while no limits exist to factual scenarios or defenses related to a DWI allegation, it is important to analyze a checklist of common issues in preparing a defense.
+While no limits exist to factual scenarios or defenses related to a DWI allegation, it is important to analyze a checklist of common issues in preparing a defense.

 At King, Campbell, Poretz, and Mitchell, we look at the following issues: